poole/hyde/docs/install.md

 If you have a GitHub account, fork the [hy-starter-kit](https://github.com/hydecorp/hy-starter-kit) repository.
 Otherwise [download the source files][src] and unzip them somewhere on your machine.

-**NOTE**: In addition to the docs here, you can follow the quick start guide in the Starter Kit.
+In addition to the docs here, you can follow the quick start guide in the Starter Kit.
-{:.message}
+{:.note}

 `cd` into the directory where `_config.yml` is located and follow the steps in [Running locally](#running-locally).